History of DealersLink – Part One

 DealersLink CEO Mike Goicoechea admits that when auto industry leaders meet him for the first time, they’re often surprised by how young he looks.
 What they usually don’t know is that Mike has decades of experience in the industry, and in fact literally grew up in a dealership.

-By all accounts, Mike and his brother Santos (now vice president of operations at DealersLink) had a normal and happy childhood growing up in Wyoming.
-Their father Martin initially began working at Rock Springs Ford to pay off a debt, but soon realized he was good at selling cars.
+By all accounts, Mike had a normal and happy childhood growing up in Wyoming.
+His father Martin initially began working at Rock Springs Ford to pay off a debt, but soon realized he was good at selling cars.

 Martin became the dealership’s number one salesman for 10 years in a row, became general manager, and subsequently bought out the owner.
 He changed the name to Wyoming Trucks and Cars, licensed the University of Wyoming Cowboy to use in its branding, and grew it to become the largest pre-owned auto dealership in the state, not to mention the only dealership to make Entrepreneur magazine’s Top 100 fastest growing companies in 2004.